-Urodynamic Testing in Athens, GA
+Urodynamic Test in Athens, GA

 Urodynamic studies is a specific category of medical testing that is conducted to diagnose problems of the urinary system.
 These assessments are referred to as urodynamic testing, which aims to analyze how well the bladder, sphincters, and urethra are able to function when it comes to holding and releasing urine as desired.

-Symptoms That Call for Urodynamic Testing
+What Symptoms Call for Urodynamic Testing?

 Most often, Dr. David Allen will recommend completing a type of urodynamic test when an individual experiences abnormal urinary symptoms such as an involuntary leakage of urine, or even total loss of control over the bladder.
 Other common urinary dysfunctions include: